yoon-zh/yoonzh.com/posts/zh/arriving-to-china.md

 ### paying by phone

-no cash, no physical cards, no apple pay - **only wechat/alipay**, make sure you have them downloaded and a card binded to feed the money.
+no cash, no physical cards, no apple pay: **only wechat/alipay**, make sure you have them downloaded and a card binded.

 ### withdrawing money

-you *might* have some trouble with international cards. not all foreign cards work everywhere. *in my experience, ICBC and HSBC ATMs are reliable, others not so much*.
+you *might* have some trouble with international cards. not all foreign cards work everywhere. *in my experience, ICBC and HSBC ATMs are reliable*.

 if you're staying for a couple months, get a local bank account after getting a phone number. *i have ICBC, it works ok.*

 ### living costs

-expect some variation. smaller cities are pretty cheap, but in places like beijing or shanghai, costs can skyrocket. on average, rent might run you anywhere from ¥2000 to ¥8000/month, depending on where you are and if your university provides housing. *i pay 1800 per month in suzhou苏州, as of 2025*. food is cheap, especially street food, but western stuff can burn a hole in your wallet if youre not careful.
+expect some variation. smaller cities are pretty cheap, but in places like beijing or shanghai, costs can skyrocket. on average, rent might run you anywhere from ¥2000 to ¥8000/month, depending on where you are and if your university provides housing. *i pay 1800 per month in suzhou苏州, as of 2025*.

+food is cheap, especially street food, but western stuff can burn a hole in your wallet if youre not careful.
+- average chinese meal: ¥20 - 40
+- nice meal in a shopping mall: ¥60 - 80
+- western style: ¥80+

-*i get away with about ¥4500 a month pretty comfortably.*
+of course, it depends on how picky you are about food. meals with friends are usually cheaper. *i get away with about ¥4500 a month, including rent, food and transportation.*

 ### sim cards